 n the 5th of October 2021, the Impact Fund For African Creatives (IFFAC) was

 officially launched at an exclusive event during Paris Fashion Week.
-IFFAC is the first long-term support for African creatives which aims at investing in private, small, and medium sized enterprises that specialize in the creative, fashion and lifestyle industry with one of its core focus being investments in production and raw material sourcing.
+IFFAC is the first long-term support for African creatives which aims at investing in private, small, and medium-sized enterprises that specialize in the creative, fashion and lifestyle industry with one of its core focus being investments in production and raw material sourcing.

 The Fund, with a size of €100 million, aims to address a lack of capital and management skills required to leverage the power of African creative and cultural industries.
-IFFAC intends to expand the social capital of African countries thus contributing to the United Nations Sustainable Development Goals and promote inclusive growth in these economies.
+IFFAC intends to expand the social capital of African countries thus contributing to the United Nations Sustainable Development Goals and promoting inclusive growth in these economies.